Aaron98990/ways-of-the-game/misconduct.md

 This is a catch-all.
 A referee may caution a player for anything.
 This is very subjective and a tool in the referee's toolbox.
 Here are some valid reasons for lack of respect for the game:
 - showboating or taunting
-  - stepping over, staring down, picking up, placing the ball on/near or standing unnessairly close to an opponent on the ground
+  - stepping over, staring down, picking up, placing the ball on/near or standing unnecessarily close to an opponent on the ground
   - placing the ball at someone's chest
   - clapping, signaling the score, pointing, or any other gesture at an opponent's face
   - imitating, mocking, or deliberately celebrating near an opponent
-  - running up to an opponent including after a percieved foul
+  - running up to an opponent including after a perceived foul
   - doing push ups over the ball or sitting on the ball when the ball is in play
   - trash talking (talking about being gay/straight or someone's/a team's appearance, height, skill, or equipment)
   - face to face (could be managed with forced subs instead of a card) [Example](https://www.tiktok.com/t/ZT2XhFv8L/)